Model-independent search for neutrino sources with the ANTARES neutrino telescope: Data selection and reconstruction

 A novel method called ``Selectfit" is used to reconstruct the direction of neutrino candidates.
 Instead of applying one reconstruction algorithm for all neutrino candidates, Selectfit combines the results of multiple direction reconstruction algorithms, aiming to select the most precise result for each event.
 It combines four reconstruction algorithms previously used by ANTARES \cite{antares:psandaafit,antares:bbfit,erwin:phdARXIV}.
+While the reconstruction schemes of the algorithms that are combined are similar, each algorithm performs best for a different energy range or has different prerequisites for a successful reconstruction, allowing Selectfit to improve the overall result.
 The selection is again performed by a Random Decision Forest using the reconstruction results (zenith and azimuth angle) as well as all available quality-related output parameters of the considered reconstruction algorithms as input variables.
+It tries to identify the most accurate reconstruction result.
+The output class number hence determines which algorithm is used for an event.

 In order to estimate the accuracy of the reconstruction for each event in a comparable way, Selectfit cannot just rely on the quality variable of the chosen algorithm.
 Instead it combines the results and quality parameters of all considered algorithms using a RDF.
-The output of this second RDF are classes corresponding to bins of angular error ( $<0.1^{\circ}$, $<0.2^{\circ}$, $< 0.4^{\circ}$, $< 0.8^{\circ}$, ... ).
+The output of this second RDF are classes corresponding to bins of angular error ( $<0.1^{\circ}$, $<0.2^{\circ}$, $<0.4^{\circ}$, $<0.8^{\circ}$, \dots).

 As illustrated in Figure~\ref{fig:selectfit}, Selectfit either allows the angular error for a sample of neutrinos to be reduced or it can be used to increase the sample size for a given angular error.
 It increases the available statistics by at least 11\% for any given accuracy.